 - Hong Heng Fried Sotong Prawn Mee (#02-01; Hours: 11:00 am – 3:00 pm and 4:30 – 7:30 pm; closed Mondays & Sundays) – try their Hokkien Mee (stir-fried noodles with squid, sliced fish, prawn and lime)

 - Jian Bo Shui Kueh (#02-05; Hours: 6:30 am – 9:00 pm) – they have been serving Chwee Kueh (water cake with preserved radish and chilli) since 1958.

-- Lor Mee 178 (#02-23; Hours: 7:00 am – 1:45 pm; closed Mondays & Wednesdays) – I’ve known of their Lor Mee for a long time but I have yet to be there when it is open.
-Let me know if you tried this.
+- Lor Mee 178 (#02-23; Hours: 7:00 am – 1:45 pm; closed Mondays & Wednesdays) – I’ve known of their Lor Mee for a long time, but I have yet to be there when it is open.
+Let me know if you have tried this.

 - Koh Brother Pig’s Organ Soup (#02-29; Hours: 9:00 am – 2:30 pm and 5:00 – 7:45 pm; closed Mondays) – this isn’t my go-to food but if you like Pig Organ Soup then definitely give it a try.

 - Tiong Bahru Hainanese Boneless Chicken Rice (#02-82; Hours: 10:00 am – 8:00 pm; closed Mondays) – their Hainanese Chicken Rice is so popular that there are several other locations around Singapore.

 Address: 30 Seng Poh Road, Singapore | How to get there: Take the MRT to Tiong Bahru Station (EW17) on the east-west (green) line and walk 9 minutes.